A practical guide to Zendesk reporting analytics

 A screenshot of the Zendesk Support Analytics dashboard, which provides pre-built reports on key customer service metrics.

-• Support: This tracks things like ticket volume, agent activity, and whether you're meeting your SLAs.
+• Support: This tracks ticket volume, agent activity, and SLA compliance.

-• Talk: Here you can monitor call volume, how long customers are waiting, and agent availability.
+• Talk: Here you can monitor call volume, wait times, and agent availability.

-• Guide: This one measures how your help center is doing, including article views and what customers are searching for.
+• Guide: This measures how your help center is performing, including article views and customer search trends.

-For teams that need more, Zendesk Explore lets you build your own custom reports and dashboards.
-This is where you can really start digging.
-You can create reports from scratch to answer very specific questions, like figuring out how CSAT scores change by product line or tracking resolution times for your VIP customers.
+For teams that require more tailored analysis, Zendesk Explore allows you to build sophisticated custom reports and dashboards.
+This is where the platform's true depth shines.
+You can create reports from scratch to answer highly specific questions, such as how CSAT scores vary by product line or tracking resolution times for your premium customers.

-To get started with custom reports, you have to get your head around three main ideas:
+To get started with custom reports, you'll work with three core concepts:

-1. Datasets: These are just bundles of your Zendesk data (like Support tickets or Guide articles).
-You have to pick the right one before you can do anything else.
+1. Datasets: These are organized bundles of your Zendesk data (like Support tickets or Guide articles).

-2. Metrics: These are the numbers you want to measure, like the number of tickets solved or the average first reply time.
+2. Metrics: These are the specific values you want to measure, like the total number of tickets solved or average first reply time.

-3. Attributes: These are the labels you use to slice up your data, like by agent name, ticket channel, or priority.
+3. Attributes: These are the labels you use to slice and dice your data, such as agent name, ticket channel, or priority.

-Zendesk has also rolled out dashboards for its AI tools and omnichannel routing.
-These reports are meant to help you track how your AI agents are doing, measure deflection rates, and see what's happening across all your support channels in one place.
+Zendesk has also introduced powerful dashboards for its AI tools and omnichannel routing.
+These reports are designed to help you track how your AI agents are performing, measure deflection rates, and see what's happening across all your support channels in one unified ecosystem.

-Here’s a general idea of how the reporting features are split across the Zendesk Suite plans:
+Here’s an overview of how the reporting features are organized across the Zendesk Suite plans for 2026:

 FeatureSuite Team ($55/agent/mo)Suite Professional ($115/agent/mo)Suite Enterprise ($169/agent/mo)